aditirepo426/myfoodmoodfinal/README.md

 # 🍽️ Food Mood App

-A Flask web application that recommends restaurants based on your current mood and location.
+A Flask mobile application that recommends restaurants based on your current mood and location.

 ## Features
 - 🔐 User authentication (login/signup)